Cooper Kupp: Professional career

+Pre-draft

 Kupp attended the 2017 Senior Bowl and made two receptions for 14 yards for the North, who lost 16–15 to the South.
 Kupp's performance at the Senior Bowl elevated his draft stock.
 NFL analyst Bucky Brooks stated Kupp was the top performer at the Senior Bowl.
 He attended the NFL Scouting Combine in Indianapolis and completed all the combine drills except for the bench press.

 On March 28, 2017, Kupp opted to participate in Eastern Washington's pro day along with Jordan West, Shaq Hill, Samson Ebukam, Kendrick Bourne, and Miquiyah Zamora.
 He attempted all of the combine drills but opted to skip the bench press and broad jump.
 Kupp shortened his time in the short shuttle to 6.53s and performed positional drills for scouts and team representatives.
 At the conclusion of the pre-draft process, Kupp was projected to be a second or third-round pick by NFL draft experts and scouts.
 He was ranked the eighth-best wide receiver in the draft by NFLDraftScout.com.
 Steve Smith Sr. ranked him as the best wide receiver in the draft class.

-The Los Angeles Rams selected Kupp in the third round (69th overall) of the 2017 NFL Draft.
-He was the seventh wide receiver drafted in 2017 and became the second highest pick in Eastern Washington's school history, only behind Michael Roos who was taken by the Tennessee Titans in the 2005 NFL Draft (second round, 41st overall).
-Kupp was reunited with Eastern Washington teammate Samson Ebukam after the Rams selected him in the fourth round (125th overall).